btc-script-explorer/scantool/docs/rest-api/v1/tx.md

 - **InputIndex**: Required.
 Index of the input that the previous output belongs to.
 - **PrevOutTxId**: Required.
 Transaction id of the previous output.
 - **PrevOutIndex**: Required.
 Index of the previous output.

+## PreviousOutputResponse

+        {
+                InputTxId string
+                InputIndex uint16
+                PrevOut Output
+        }

+- **InputTxId**: Transaction id of the input that the previous output belongs to.
+- **InputIndex**: Index of the input that the previous output belongs to.
+- **PrevOut**: Previous output for this input.

 ## TxRequestOptions